Dwight D. Eisenhower: Civil rights

 While President Truman's 1948 Executive Order 9981 had begun the process of desegregating the Armed Forces, actual implementation had been slow.
 Eisenhower made clear his stance in his first State of the Union address in February 1953, saying "I propose to use whatever authority exists in the office of the President to end segregation in the District of Columbia, including the Federal Government, and any segregation in the Armed Forces".
 When he encountered opposition from the services, he used government control of military spending to force the change through, stating "Wherever Federal Funds are expended ..., I do not see how any American can justify ... a discrimination in the expenditure of those funds".

-When Robert B. Anderson, Eisenhower's first Secretary of the Navy, argued that the U.S. Navy must recognize the "customs and usages prevailing in certain geographic areas of our country which the Navy had no part in creating," Eisenhower overruled him: "We have not taken and we shall not take a single backward step.
+When Robert B. Anderson, Eisenhower's first Secretary of the Navy, argued that the US Navy must recognize the "customs and usages prevailing in certain geographic areas of our country which the Navy had no part in creating," Eisenhower overruled him: "We have not taken and we shall not take a single backward step.
 There must be no second class citizens in this country."

-The administration declared racial discrimination a national security issue, as Communists around the world used the racial discrimination and history of violence in the U.S. as a point of propaganda attack.
+The administration declared racial discrimination a national security issue, as Communists around the world used the racial discrimination and history of violence in the US as a point of propaganda attack.

-Eisenhower told District of Columbia officials to make Washington a model for the rest of the country in integrating black and white public school children.
-He proposed to Congress the Civil Rights Act of 1957 and of 1960 and signed those acts into law.
+Eisenhower told Washington, D.C. officials to make the city a model for the rest of the country in integrating black and white public-school children.
+He proposed to Congress the Civil Rights Acts of 1957 and 1960 and signed those acts into law.
 The 1957 act for the first time established a permanent civil rights office inside the Justice Department and a Civil Rights Commission to hear testimony about abuses of voting rights.
 Although both acts were much weaker than subsequent civil rights legislation, they constituted the first significant civil rights acts since 1875.

-In 1957 the state of Arkansas refused to honor a federal court order to integrate their public school system stemming from the Brown decision.
+In 1957, Arkansas refused to honor a federal court order to integrate their public school system stemming from the Brown decision.
 Eisenhower demanded that Arkansas governor Orval Faubus obey the court order.
 When Faubus balked, the president placed the Arkansas National Guard under federal control and sent in the 101st Airborne Division.
-They escorted and protected nine black students' entry to Little Rock Central High School, an all-white public school, marking the first time since the Reconstruction Era the federal government had used federal troops in the South to enforce the U. S. Constitution.
+They protected nine black students' entry to Little Rock Central High School, an all-white public school, marking the first time since the Reconstruction Era the federal government had used federal troops in the South to enforce the Constitution.
 Martin Luther King Jr. wrote to Eisenhower to thank him for his actions, writing "The overwhelming majority of southerners, Negro and white, stand firmly behind your resolute action to restore law and order in Little Rock".